 We use these graphs which are typically a single function call.

-- A screen is the default and more frequently device.
+- A screen is the default and more frequently used device.

-- This means that to produce a certain plot on the screen or as a GIF R graphics file the R code is exactly the same.
+- This means, to produce a certain plot on the screen or as a GIF R graphics file, the R code should exactly be the same.
 You only need to open the target output device before!

 - Several devices may be open at the same time, but only one is the active device.

-iii.
-The Basics of the grammar of Graphics
+3. The basics of the grammar of graphics

 Key elements of a statistical graphic: